Principle-Five/pumpia-uniform-phantom/README.md

 It is currently not validated and is provided as is, see the license for more information.

+The collection contains the following tests:
+- SNR
+- Uniformity

 # Usage

 Users should make themselves familiar with the [PumpIA user interface](https://principle-five.github.io/pumpia/usage/user_interface.html)